Bobby's Logo

 EASY SOUNDS

-- "Best DX-Collection" (10 soundbanks): a sort of "Best Of" compilation essentially exctracted from Yamaha VRC-Series ROM cards
+- "Best DX-Collection" (10 soundbanks): a sort of "Best Of" compilation essentially extracted from Yamaha VRC-Series ROM cards

-- "Super DX-Collection" (9 soundbanks): a second compilation collection including an original soundbank ("Tekksyn")
+- "Super DX-Collection" (9 soundbanks): a second compilation collection (8 soundbanks) with an additional original soundbank named "Tekksyn".

 "Best DX-Collection" (10 soundbanks)Patchlist